whalenpt/spida/README.rst

 In general, one should prefer ETD35 as it often has the best speed and stability for diagonal systems.
 Non-diagonal methods are not implemented as of yet (see the python package rkstiff_ for this functionality).
-A detailed discussion of these suolvers is provided in the journal article |article|_.
+A detailed discussion of these solvers is provided in the journal article |article|_.

  .. _article: https://www.sciencedirect.com/science/article/pii/S0021999114006743